-A diamond’s clarity is determined by numerous factors, but overall it measures its cleanliness and transparency.
+Clarity is determined by numerous factors, but overall it measures a diamond’s cleanliness and transparency.

-You may have come across a diamond where the report notes it features surface graining.
+You may have come across a diamond where the report notes surface graining.

 Surface graining on a diamond appears as colored or transparent lines resulting from defects in its crystal formation.
 It occurs naturally when some areas of the diamond grow faster than others.